webmaster-icsd/icsd.org/_events/2018-05-29-zakat-al-fitr.md

 4089 Fairmont Ave
 San Diego, CA  92105

+## Clairemont Area and North
 The Islamic Center of San Diego
 7050 Eckstrom Ave
 San Diego, CA 92111

-If your zip code is not listed, please submit the application to the closest address to your residence.
+*If your zip code is not listed, please submit the application to the address closest to your residence.

 JzkumAllah khair